 ‘I don’t in the least want Mrs L.’s candid criticism; I want her cheque!’

-So wrote the 22-year old Virginia Stephen in November 1904 about an essay she had just sent to the Guardian, a weekly clerical journal for governesses, maiden ladies and high-church parsons.
+So wrote the 22-year old Virginia Stephen in November 1904 about an essay she had just sent to the Anglican Guardian, a weekly clerical journal for governesses, maiden ladies and high-church parsons (not to be confused with the newspaper then named The Manchester Guardian).
 It was not the ideal vehicle for Virginia’s strong views, but she badly wanted to be published and to be paid for her writing.
-‘Mrs L.’ was Kathleen Lyttelton, pictured left, the 47-year old editor of the Guardian‘s women’s pages.
-Although her name is little known today, we should pay tribute to her as the woman who set Virginia Woolf on her published writing career.
+‘Mrs L.’ was 47-year old Kathleen Lyttelton, pictured left, the first editor of the Guardian‘s women’s pages.
+Although her name is as little known today as the paper she wrote for, we should pay tribute to her as the woman who spotted Virginia Woolf’s writing talent and set her on her published writing career.

-1904 had been a traumatic year for Virginia.
-Her father, Sir Leslie Stephen, died from cancer in February, and she had her second serious nervous breakdown followed by a slow and painful recovery between April and October.
+1904 had been a traumatic year for young Virginia Stephen.
+Her father Sir Leslie Stephen died from cancer in February, and she had her second serious nervous breakdown, followed by a slow and painful recovery, between April and October.
 In the autumn she and her siblings, Vanessa, Thoby, and Adrian moved to 46 Gordon Square, Bloomsbury.
-Bills needed to be paid, and Virginia’s close older friend and mentor Violet Dickinson encouraged her to try to publish her work as a way of making money and, more importantly, establishing herself as a writer.
+It was an exciting new venture, but their bills would need to be paid, and Virginia’s close older friend and mentor Violet Dickinson encouraged her to try to publish her work as a way of making money and establishing herself as a writer.

-In January 1905 Virginia told Violet how well she was getting on with ‘My Editress’.
+In January 1905 Virginia told Violet how well she was getting on with the woman she called ‘My Editress’.
 ‘Mrs Lyttelton has just been – she is a delightful big sensible woman.
 I wish she would pet me!
 I think she has possibilities that way!’
 Her friendship with Kathleen’s daughter Margaret, even though they were the same age, was much less cordial, as Virginia wrote a month later: ‘We had Margaret L. yesterday, who did her best to talk, but she is a rather stiff and starched young woman.’
-(Curiously, the editors of Virginia Woolf’s Letters and Essays, along with subsequent Woolf biographers, have merged the Lyttelton mother and daughter’s identities, wrongly referring to Margaret as the editor of the Guardian‘s women’s supplement.)
+(The editors of Virginia Woolf’s Letters and Essays, along with many Woolf biographers, have merged the Lyttelton mother and daughter’s identities, wrongly referring to Margaret as the editor of the Guardian‘s women’s supplement.)

-Although Virginia liked and respected Kathleen, she was understandably frustrated when she wielded her editor’s red pen too heavily.
+Although Virginia liked and respected Kathleen, they had little in common and she was understandably frustrated when Lyttelton wielded her editor’s red pen too heavily.
 ‘I could wish that she had a finer literary taste sometimes’ Virginia complained to Violet in December 1905, ‘she sticks her broad thumb into the middle of my sentences and improves the moral tone.
 If I could get enough work elsewhere I dont think I should bother about the Guardian.’
 There was worse to come.
 Kathleen insisted on reducing the word count of her review of Henry James’ The Golden Bowl so much that she made it ‘worthless’ in Virginia’s eyes.